josdejong/jsoneditor/docs/api.md

 - `{function} onChangeText(jsonString)`

   Set a callback function triggered when the contents of the JSONEditor change.
-  Passes the changed contents as a stringified JSON object.
+  Passes the changed JSON document inside a string (stringified).
   The callback will only be triggered on changes made by the user, not in case of programmatic changes via the functions `set`, `setText`, `update`, or `updateText`.
   See also callback function `onChangeJSON(json)`.